Battle of Hong Kong: Hong Kong Island

-Maltby organised the defence of the island, splitting it between an East Brigade and a West Brigade.
+Maltby organized the defence of the island, splitting it between an East Brigade and a West Brigade.
 The West Brigade commanded by Brigadier John K. Lawson had its headquarters at the top of Wong Nai Chung Gap, a strategic passage between the north and south of the island.
 The West Brigade comprised the 2/14th Punjab covering the shoreline from Causeway Bay to Belcher's Point; the Winnipeg Grenadiers defended the southwest corner of the island and Lawson's headquarters; the Middlesex Regiment was dispersed across 72 pillboxes along the island shoreline; the 2nd Royal Scots reinforced by the HKVDC were held in reserve at Wanchai Gap; and the HKVDC had companies located at High West, Mt Davis, Pinewood Battery, Magazine Gap, Jardine's Lookout and Aberdeen Naval Base.
 The East Brigade commanded by Brigadier Cedric Wallis had its headquarters at Tai Tam Gap.
 The East Brigade comprised the 5/7th Rajputs holding pillboxes along the northeast shoreline with a company and their headquarters in the hills behind Taikoo Dockyard and a reserve company in Tai Hang; the Royal Rifles of Canada defended the island's northeast all the way around to Stanley; and two companies of the HKVDC were located at Tai Tam and Pottinger Gap.

-On the morning of 13 December a Japanese delegation crossed the harbor to offer terms of surrender, which were rejected.
+On the morning of 13 December, a Japanese delegation crossed the harbour to offer terms of surrender, which were rejected.
 The Japanese then began an artillery bombardment of Hong Kong Island disabling one of the 9.2-inch guns on Mt Davis and hitting Belcher's Fort in Pok Fu Lam.
 On the 14th Japanese artillery destroyed a 3-inch gun at Mt Davis.
-On the 15th Japanese artillery moved to targeting pillboxes and other defensive positions along the shoreline.
-The Japanese mounted six air attacks on positions on the west of island and bomb damage forced the abandonment of Pinewood Battery.
+On the 15th Japanese artillery moved to target pillboxes and other defensive positions along the shoreline.
+The Japanese mounted six air attacks on positions on the west of the island and bomb damage forced the abandonment of Pinewood Battery.

-On the morning of the 17th the Japanese again offered terms of surrender which were rejected.
+On the morning of the 17th, the Japanese again offered terms of surrender which were rejected.
 That night a reconnaissance team from the IJA 3/229th Regiment successfully explored the Taikoo area.
 The IJA had moved its forces closer to Hong Kong Island with the 23rd Army headquarters at Tai Po and the 38th Division near Kai Tak.